Perfect Your Pilot Application

 Who’s it for?

 Our mission in this 2.5 hour training service is to make sure that your pilot CV stands out from the crowd.
-We will train you in our proven techniques to ensure that your CV is company specific and shows your chosen Airline or Flight School why you are the perfect fit for their operation!
-You might also be interested in our Wingman Academy online courses.
+We’ll train you in our tried-and-tested techniques to make your CV company-specific and show your chosen airline or flight school why you’d be a great fit for their operation.
+If you would like to work through the same content of training in your own time, then we would recommend our Wingman Academy online courses.

 What’s included?